lemonadejs/data-grid/README.md

 ## Features

--   Lightweight: DataGridLM is only about 5 Kbytes in size, making it fast and easy to load.
+-   Lightweight: Lemonade data grid is only about 4 Kbytes in size, making it fast and easy to load.
 -   Customizable: You can define columns and user-defined actions to suit your specific use case.
 -   Reactive: Any changes to the underlying data are automatically applied to the HTML, making it easy to keep your grid up-to-date.
 -   Integration: DataGridLM can be used as a standalone library or integrated with LemonadeJS or React.